himanshuo/life-of-learning/articles/parallel/lecture_14.md

       * hardware trick: you have to establish the connection by sending packets. if message is short enough, then simply send the message instead of establishing path.

   * this equation usually only holds on an idle network
   * this equation is really a function of application topology, network topology, and number of processors.

+##### key ideas
+grain size = time spent computing / time spent communicating
-As grain size(time spend computing / time spent communicating) shrinks, performance decreases.
+  * As grain size shrinks (more time spent communicating), performance decreases.

 As alpha increases, performance goes down.

 2 networks can exist in super computer.
   * alphas can be very different between networks
   * not all applications are equally sensitive to alpha
   * if length of message is long, then large alpha affects program a lot.
-  * if focus of application is on communication, then large alpha affects program a lot
+  * if focus of application is on communication, then large alpha affects program a lot more

+`if alpha is relatively larger than beta (high initial cost), then you want to focus on reducing the number of messages sent`.

+`if beta is relatively larger than alpha (high cost with increasing data size), then you want to focus on reducing how much data is sent per communication`

-If we hold the amount of computation fixed and increase the nmber of processors then
+If we hold the amount of computation fixed and increase the number of processors then

 ![](lecture_14-images/c7d8d1b72ffd085000e349779d003c83.png)
+  * this is a very typical performance curve
+  * for each given problem size (100x100 or 200x200...)
+    * performance is linear at first
+    * then it plateaus
+    * then you have too much communication and it slows down
+    * thus once you are at peak, you should *no  longer add processors*
+  * increasing problem size has same thing, but at larger increments.

-### Moral of story
+##### Moral of story
 we must balance computation ratio with relative speed of the network and processor

-YAGG - larger grain imples less parallelisls
+YAGG - larger grain implies less parallelism

 ### hw help
 if you do it as horizontal blocks(rows), then it is much easier.

 iters_per_cell - we  have 2 plates (old,new). he is saying that you do an extra for loop
-    the point is to make computations slower. we are trying to make it more granular. observer differences in parameters.
+  * the point is to make computations slower. we are trying to make it more granular. observer differences in parameters.

     for i iterations:
       for ...  <- add this.
-DO NOT do this extra dumb operation in the most inner for loop else it will. do_iter
+DO NOT do this extra dumb operation in the most inner for loop else it will. no useful work being done. just redoing work already done. do_iter

 boundary_thickness - you want extra row from bottom and top of row.
+Because you will need them from neighboring blocks.
+  * cur block needs to receive 1 row from below and 1 row from above.
+  * cur block needs to send top row up 1 block and bottom row down 1 block
-Because you will need them from ghost cells and boundary cells explained in book whether this is a good idea or not is dependent on alpha
+  * ghost cells and boundary cells explained in book
+   * whether this is a good idea or not is dependent on alpha
-    alpha is low on rivanna so less computation is better.
+    * alpha is low on rivanna so less computation is better.
+You want to send more messages.

 we are doing 1d decomposition

-first thing to do is cache block then,

-for iters:
-  do communication
-  compute

 avoid zipper